Flight Risk (film): Plot

 "Daryl" wakes up, shackled to the overhead rack, and taunts Winston, promising to make him suffer, as well as to kill his mother, whose address he knows.
 He also reveals that Madolyn had been put on desk duty for several years after her neglect had caused the death of a witness in her custody during her last field mission; Madolyn permitted the witness to take a shower unsupervised, albeit handcuffed, when their motel room was firebombed by a cartel hitman, and Madolyn fled while forgetting the witness could not escape.

 Hassan, a pilot on the ground in Anchorage, calls Madolyn and teaches her how to steer the plane; he also calms her and says they will go drinking and dancing when she lands safely.
 "Daryl" manages to free himself from his handcuffs and attacks the pair.
 He stabs Winston twice and begins to strangle Madolyn with the seatbelt.
 She is about to pass out when Winston removes the knife from his chest and cuts the belt, allowing Madolyn to shoot "Daryl" with a flare gun, incapacitating him at the back of the plane.
 When Coleridge calls Madolyn and tells her that Caroline has been killed in a car accident, she vows to bring him down alongside Moretti.
 A US Navy F/A-18 Hornet meets the plane to escort it to the airport.

 With Winston now in dire need of medical attention, Hassan guides Madolyn into landing the plane as quickly as possible, which burns through their remaining fuel supply.
 On the approach, "Daryl" regains consciousness, almost degloves his hand in order to extract it from the handcuffs, and attacks again.
-He is shot by Madolyn and thrown off the plane, where he is run over by an ambulance, as Madolyn manages a successful crash landing.
+He is shot by Madolyn and thrown from the plane when it crashes on the runway, where he is run over by a firetruck as Madolyn manages a successful crash landing.

 Winston is rushed into an ambulance by the ground crew as Madolyn is greeted by Hassan.
 Madolyn notices that a suspicious-looking paramedic has entered the ambulance, and she quickly makes her way to the ambulance, finding that the fake paramedic is using a plastic bag to smother Winston.
 Madolyn shoots the paramedic before he can kill Winston.
 Madolyn picks up the paramedic's phone, revealing him as a hitman acting under orders from Coleridge, who is on the other end of the line.
 She tells Coleridge that he is finished, before sharing a caring moment with Winston, who smiles wanly.